ChuyiGuo/Final_Project/README.md

 **Travel distance:**

 All the trips are divided into 9 intervals by its length.
-The lengths and proportions are as follows:
+The lengths and corresponding proportions are as follows:

 0-99, 100-199, 200-299, 300-399, 400-499, 500-599, 600-699, 700-799, 800+ miles

 5.9%, 89.9%, <0.1%, 1.3%, <0.1%, 0.2%, 0.8%, 0.3%, 1.5%

-Notice the nearest train station is in Mattoon (IL), with a length of 45 miles.
+Notice that the nearest train station is in Mattoon (IL), with a length of 45 miles.
 One of the top city pairs by ridership is Champaign-New Orleans, with a length of 805 miles.
 So a reasonable guess is most of the trips in the 800+ miles interval are trips to New Orleans.
 The longest trip could be from Champaign to CA, with a length around 2200 miles.
 Thus redefine the intervals as:

 45-99, 100-199, 200-299, 300-399, 400-499, 500-599, 600-699, 700-799, 805, 806-2200